massignan/chat-your-data_python/README.md

 This project aims to provide a conversational experience with your own PDFs files data using ChatGPT-like model, LangChain, Pinecone and OpenAI, all developed in Python.

-This app was developed using the followings referemces:
+This app was developed using the followings references:

 [chat-your-data](https://github.com/hwchase17/chat-your-data) developed by HwChase17